ManiTheFerfriGuy/FlyzexBotV2/README.en.md

 └─ cachetools/           # Caching helpers used by the bot
 ```

-The bot and web application share the encrypted storage layer so that administrators can inspect pending requests and leaderboards without leaving Telegram.
+The bot and web application share the same storage layer so that administrators can inspect pending requests and leaderboards without leaving Telegram.

 ## Getting Started
 ### Prerequisites
 - Python 3.10+
 - A Telegram bot token
-- A secure secret key for encrypting persisted data
+- (Optional) An admin API key for the web application

 ### Installation
 ```bash